incognitochain/go-incognito-sdk-v2/tutorials/docs/pdex/query.md

 ## Get all pDEX Pairs

-To retrieve all pairs in the pDEX, we call the function `` of the client.
+To retrieve all pairs in the pDEX, we call the function `GetAllPDEPoolPairs` of the client.
 Similar to above, it receives as input a beacon height.

 ```go